LindsayMcCulloch/CryptoClustering/README.md

 **1. What is the best value for `k`?**

-K = 4 is the best value based on the above elbow curve
+K = 4 is the best value based on the below elbow curve

 ![alt text](<Elbow curve 1.png>)